 National Anti-Doping Organisation: The entity(ies) designated by each country as possessing the primary authority and responsibility to adopt and implement anti-doping rules, direct the collection of Samples, manage test results, and conduct Results Management at the national level.
 If this designation has not been made by the competent public authority(ies), the entity shall be the country's National Olympic Committee or its designee.
-For the purposes of the Rules, DFSNZ is the National Anti-Doping Organisation in New Zealand.
+For the purposes of the Rules, the Commission is the National Anti-Doping Organisation in New Zealand.

-National Event.
-A sport Event or Competition involving International- or National-Level Athletes that is not an International Event.
+National Event: A sport Event or Competition involving International- or National-Level Athletes that is not an International Event.

 National-Level Athlete: Athletes who compete in sport at the national level, as defined by each National Anti-Doping Organisation, consistent with the International Standard for Testing and Investigations.
-For the purposes of these Rules, National-Level Athlete is any Athlete who is within any of DFSNZ's Testing Pools.
+For the purposes of these Rules, National-Level Athlete is any Athlete who is within any of the categories set out in the Schedule to these Rules.